7ep/demo/docs/BDD.md

     public LibraryActionResults returnBook(Book myBook, Date returnDate) {
-        Book book = persistence.searchBooksByTitle(myBook.title);
+        Book book = persistence.searchBooksByTitle(myBook.title).get();
-        if (!persistence.isBookLoanedOut(book)) {
+        if (!persistence.isBookLoanedOut(book.id).get()) {
             return LibraryActionResults.BOOK_WAS_NOT_LOANED_OUT_WHEN_RETURNED;
         }

-        persistence.returnBook(book);
+        persistence.returnBook(book.id, returnDate);
         return LibraryActionResults.BOOK_RETURNED;
     }

-This implies two new methods in the persistence layer - isBookLoanedOut and returnBook.
+This implies two new methods in the persistence interface layer - isBookLoanedOut and returnBook.
+You will need to create these in the interface, IPersistenceLayer:

+    Optional<Boolean> isBookLoanedOut(long id);
+    void returnBook(long bookId, Date returnDate);

+And you will need to add these to the implementation, PersistenceLayer, to satisfy the interface:

+    @Override
+    public Optional<Boolean> isBookLoanedOut(long id) {
+        return Optional.of(false);
+    }

+    @Override
+    public void returnBook(long bookId, Date returnDate) {

+    }

-We can create empty methods and mock these out now.
-First let the IDE create the missing methods so the code compiles.
-Then we'll modify our tests to look like this:
+Now we'll modify our tests to look like this:

     /**